pradel/leopradel.com/src/blog/boost-create-react-app-workflow/index.md

 description: 'Get faster build / tests for your create-react-app'
 ---

-We can see a trend to replace the current javascript tooling with faster tools written in go / rust.
+We can see a trend of replacing the current javascript tooling with faster tools written in go / rust.
 In this post I decided to try [esbuild](https://github.com/evanw/esbuild) and [swc](https://swc.rs/) to see what performance improvement we can get in any application using create-react-app.

 Internally create-react-app uses webpack to create a bundle for our application.
 In your code you use some ECMAScript features that are not yet available in all browsers (eg: async / await).
 Babel is used to compile the javascript / typescript files of your application in a backwards compatible version of javascript, meaning it can be used in older browser versions.
 We can speed up this process by internally **replacing babel with esbuild / swc** which are faster alternatives.